top of page

 SCROLL

-Drawing on both lived experience and current training at Henley Business School (with EMCC accreditation in progress), I support clients in thinking more creatively and confidently about what comes next.
+Drawing on both lived experience and my training at Henley Business School (with EMCC accreditation in progress), I support clients in thinking more creatively and confidently about what comes next.

-We would start with a free 30 minute chat about your current situation, how coaching might help and whether I am the right coach to help you move forward.
+We would start with a complimentary 45 minute clarity call about your current situation, how coaching might help and whether I am the right coach to help you move forward.

 If that’s the case, we would then agree to a number of coaching sessions over a period of time.
 If you are interested, please book your first appointment below.